benburrill/sphinx/examples/brainfuck/README.rst

 brainfuck program translates into a done flag followed by terminal non-termination in Sphinx.

-Based on examples/halting.s, we should be able to transform any halting brainfuck program into a halting Sphinx program without it halting too early, but it's easier just to use terminal non-termination to deal with this problem.
+Based on `examples/branch_table.s <../branch_table.s>`_, we *could*
+transform halting brainfuck programs into a halting sphinx program, but it's easier just to use terminal non-termination.
+We technically don't even need to use halt propagation in ``runner`` mode as brainfuck itself has no time-travel capabilities, but it is used anyway for consistency (see discussion below).

 The ``forecaster`` mode produces a sphinx program which "immediately" outputs a flag to the user indicating whether the brainfuck program